Sallins and Naas railway station

 Sallins and Naas railway station is located in the centre of the village of Sallins, County Kildare and also serves Naas, 3 km (2 miles) away.
-The station is in Dublin Short Hop Zone and as a result is the busiest station on the Kildare Line.

 Feeder bus

 A feeder bus operates between the station and the centre of Naas (Poplar Square & Post Office).
 There are several journeys in each direction throughout the day.
 The bus does not operate on Sundays.

 History

 Originally called "Sallins", it opened on 4 August 1846 and was the junction for the Tullow branch, which included the original Naas station.
 It closed in 1963, and was renamed Sallins & Naas upon re-opening in 1994.